LowellInstruments/ddh_new/docs/source/hw-build.rst

     $ ssh-copy-id -i ~/.ssh/id_rsa.pub pi@<DDH_IP>

-In your DDH, if you are NOT cloning from this one you just finished building, you can proceed to section :ref:`hw-access`.
+In your DDH, if you don't plan to clone more DDH from the one you just prepared, you can proceed to section :ref:`hw-access`.

 Now, we are done.
 Again, DDH come with all this done so probably the procedure explained in this section will not be needed.